iricjs/iricjs.github.io/grapes.md

 # Summary

 This project goes to show that with a little coding on the front end we can save a lot of time down the road.
 By adding trend analysis over time, we could get a better understanding of the overall direction of the market.
-Additional transparency into the grape market allows for more efficient pricing which benefits everyone: winemakers, growers, and brokers alike.
+Additional transparency into the market allows for more efficient pricing which benefits everyone: winemakers, growers, and brokers alike.

 [back](./)